HQSquantumsimulations/qoqo/add_new_gate.md

     )]
     ```

-* Again, generic text definition of the gate
+* Again, generic text definition of the gate, with matrix representation of the gate.
     ```rust
     /// The XPower gate :math:`e^{-i \frac{\theta}{2} \sigma^x}`.
     ///